rhythm244/django_google_cloud/README.md

 # Tutorial
 See our [Running Django in the App Engine Standard Environment](https://cloud.google.com/python/django/appengine) tutorial for instructions for setting up and deploying this sample application.

+# Hello This is my app
+Django Project deploy on Google App Engine
+1. test on sample google cloud
+2. deploy on my real project